Our Lady of Pellevoisin: Marian apparitions

 In February 1876, the Countess had to travel to Paris but arranged for accommodation to be made available for Faguette in a house close to the parish church in Pellevoisin.
 Unable to consume anything except liquids, Faguette received the sacrament of extreme unction.
 On 14 February, her physician judged that she had only hours left to live.

 During the night of that same day, Faguette reported experiencing the presence of the Virgin Mary for the first time, who told her that she must suffer for five more days in honour of the five wounds of Christ.
-At the end of the five days, Faguette would die or be cured; and if she lived, she would obliged to make known ‘Mary’s glory’.
+At the end of the five days, Faguette would die or be cured; and if she lived, she would obliged to make known "Mary's glory".

-On each of the following four nights the Blessed Virgin again appeared to Faguette.
-On Tuesday, she said: 'If my son grants you life, it will be a blessing for you.'
-On Wednesday, she said, 'I am all-merciful and the mistress of my Son.
-Your good deed, fervent prayers and little letter have touched my motherly heart'.
+On each of the following four nights Mary appeared again to Faguette.
+On Tuesday, she said: "If my son grants you life, it will be a blessing for you."
+On Wednesday, she said, "I am all-merciful and the mistress of my Son.
+Your good deed, fervent prayers and little letter have touched my motherly heart".

 On Friday night, Mary did not come and stand at the foot of the bed, as on the previous nights, but drew close to her.
-She showed Faguette the plaque which she must have placed as a thanksgiving, bearing the words: 'I called upon Mary in the depths of my misery.
-She obtained for me, from her Son, my complete cure.'
+She showed Faguette the plaque which she must have placed as a thanksgiving, bearing the words: "I called upon Mary in the depths of my misery.
+She obtained for me, from her Son, my complete cure."
 The plaque was not plain white, but had a golden rose on each corner, and at the top, a heart on fire, crowned with roses, pierced by a sword.
-Indeed, on Saturday, Faguette was cured when she received Holy Communion.
+On Saturday, Faguette was cured when she received Holy Communion.
 Immediately she was able to eat and drink normally, and within a few days, she resumed domestic and gardening duties with no sign of fatigue.